cjlee112/gitpublish/README.rst

 * you're familiar with open-source tools such as git and Python.

-* you're looking for a way to view and edit documents with equations on your iPad, iPhone or iPod Touch (I still haven't found a way to install git or even mercurial on Android, grr).
+* you would like to use such tools for posting content to sites such as WordPress or Blogger.

 Warning: This is a very early developer-version with limited capabilities and testing, so only try it at your own risk.
 Since Gitpublish mainly